-From an inventory analysis, the Six Points organization and City can identify the type and size of tenants to target for marketing efforts.
+From an inventory analysis, the Historic Marine organization and the City can identify the type and size of tenants to target for marketing efforts.
 A professional marketing brochure should be part of the coordinated marketing effort to attract an appropriate tenant mix.
-Some of the demographic data that could be included in marketing materials include: 2007 population of 36,000, 12,000 households with median income of \$37,000, 43% growing Hispanic population, and 8% of the trade area making over \$100,000.

-Based on preliminary market analysis, the following market demand is projected for the urban village for a 10-year period:
+Based on preliminary market analysis, the following market demand is projected for the urban village for a 10-year share:

-- 50 to 100 condo/townhome/loft units.
+- 200 to 250 condo/townhome/loft units.

-- 15 to 40 single family detached units.
+- 25 to 50 single family detached units.

-- 35 to 75 rental housing units.
+- 250 to 300 rental housing units.

-- 45,000 to 75,000 square feet of office.
+- 100,000 to 125,000 square feet of office.

-- 35,000 to 75,000 square feet of retail.
+- 200,000 to 250,000 square feet of retail.

-- 60 to 75 room boutique hotel.
+- 60- to 75-room limited service hotel.

-4.6 ACTION-MOBILITY & ACCESSIBILITY
+ACTION-MOBILITY & ACCESSIBILITY

 The primary physical characteristic supporting a vibrant mixed-use urban village is a pedestrian-friendly built environment.
 As part of the overall village plan, pedestrian amenities must be enhanced throughout the village area.
 Sidewalks, lighting, and signage are all basic examples of pedestrian elements necessary for good mobility and accessibility.
+In the case of Historic Marine Urban Village, trails and open space become priority.
 The City should pursue funding through various local, state, federal, and other sources for the implementation of these improvements.

-The priority location for mobility and accessibility improvements is the Six Points intersection during the first phase; however, over time the entire triangle village core should be included.
-Race Street realignment to accommodate wider sidewalks, angled parking, and underground utility conversion should also be planned during the first phase, leading to a more village-wide improvement effort.
-Second phase improvements should concentrate in the areas identified along Belknap and Sylvania.
-The last phase should include the remaining areas of the village.
+The priority locations for mobility and accessibility improvements are the key intersections along North Main Street, pedestrian alleyway, and park trails during the first phase; however, over time the entire village core should be included.
+The Ellis Street roundabout and realignment to accommodate wider sidewalks, and on-street parking should also be planned during the first phase, leading to a more village-wide improvement effort.
+Second phase improvements should concentrate in the remainder of the village.

-The Six Points organization and the City should develop a comprehensive strategy to improve mobility and accessibility throughout the village.
+The Historic Marine organization and the City should develop a comprehensive strategy to improve mobility and accessibility throughout the village.
 Key pedestrian improvements include the following: